JHU-Winslow-Lab/EAD-paper-code/README.md

 G<sub>Ks</sub>_sf   | 0.0000  | 1.9044

-To build a LRM predicting P(EAD), we applied our previously published [statistical learning pipeline for the delayed afterdepolarization induced ectopic beat](https://doi.org/10.1371/journal.pcbi.1009536).
+To build a LRM predicting P(EAD), we applied our previously published statistical learning pipeline for the delayed afterdepolarization induced ectopic beat [[1]](https://doi.org/10.1371/journal.pcbi.1009536).
 First, we performed the two-round sampling strategy.
 In the first round, we randomly uniformly sampled 100 parameter sets in the given range.
 For each parameter set, we estimate the probabilty of EAD with 100 realizations.
 In the second round, we randomly sampled 100 parameter sets in the transition domain, which defined coarsely by fitted logistic regression with first-round 100 samples (0.01 < P(EAD) <0.99).
 We also then independently randomly uniformly generated 100 samples in the given range for the test sample size to evaluate the LRM performance.

 Specifically,
 1. [F0_generate_samples.m](./Sampling%20files/F0_generate_samples.m) uniformly generate [100 samples](./Sampling%20files/Samples_general_train.mat) for the first round and also [100 samples](./Sampling%20files/Samples_general_test.mat) for the test set.